2013: The Year of the Snake

 ¼ cup diced green onion

-– Get steamer ready with 5 cups of water, place plate on rack, cover and turn heat on high, cook for 30 minutes, turn heat down to medium and cook another 15 minutes.
+- Get steamer ready with 5 cups of water, place plate on rack, cover and turn the heat on high, cook for 30 minutes, turn the heat down to medium and cook another 15 minutes.
 Remove, and sprinkle with diced green onions.
 Serve hot.

 Bon appetit — hope you like this recipe and I’m sure you will find it delicious over rice.

-Parents, grandparents, and friends will be honored with gifts such as oranges, candy, nuts or pastries.
+Parents, grandparents, and friends will be honored with gifts such as oranges, candy, nuts, or pastries.
 This period promotes benevolence; reunions, family unity, remembrance, and people will pay homage to their deceased ancestors.

-While many people born in the Year of the Snake along with their families, friends, and relatives enjoy special foods, events and festivities, much can be learned and remembered from the past because many momentous events took place during the previous Snake years.
+While many people born in the Year of the Snake along with their families, friends, and relatives enjoy special foods, events, and festivities, much can be learned and remembered from the past because many momentous events took place during the previous Snake years.